 We offer you a 100% quality guarantee on all our products.

 26. I have not received my glasses yet.
 Your websites says 24 hours?

-For a simple single vision prescription with 1.56 index between ± 4 Sph and ± 2 cyl, it takes 24 hours, however in case of other prescriptions, lens index, etc. it may take between 2 to 14 working days.
-If you have not received your glasses within 20 days from the date you placed your order you can call our customer service team on (08) 7200 0090.
+In case of other frames, prescriptions, lens index, etc. it may take between 3 to 14 working days.
+If you have not received your glasses within 20 days from the date you placed your order you can call our customer service team on (02) 8006 1999.
 We however at every stage keep you posted on the progress of the order via text (if you supplied your mobile number) and email.